Community Industry Awards Scoring Process

 All nominations are made anonymous prior to being shared with the judges.

-• Nominee name is changed to the coinciding Codename in their row
+• Nominee name is changed to NAME

-• Company names are changed to “Company”
+• Company names are changed to COMPANY

-• Names of programs are changed to “Program”
+• Names of programs are changed to PROGRAM

 • Pronouns are changed to them/them